Alastair Burnet: Popular culture

 The satirical TV puppet show Spitting Image portrayed Burnet as a fawning royalist, who behaved in an ingratiating manner towards the nearest available member of the royal family; one episode ended with the Burnet puppet singing a song about his love for Queen Elizabeth The Queen Mother (before being pushed aside in favour of Sandy Gall).
 The satirical magazine Private Eye referred to him as "Arslicker Burnet".

 Honours

 Burnet was knighted in the 1984 New Year Honours "for services to journalism and broadcasting".
 He also won numerous awards, including the Richard Dimbleby Award three times from BAFTA in 1966, 1970 and 1979.
 In 1971, Burnet was named Political Journalist of the Year for 1970 at the Political Writer and Broadcaster of the Year Awards, and received the Royal Television Society (RTS) Judges' Award in 1981.
 He was inducted into the RTS Hall of Fame in 1999.

-The Burnet News Club network for state school news clubs across the United Kingdom was setup by The Economist Educational Foundation in 2013 and named for him.
+The Burnet News Club network for state school news clubs across the United Kingdom was set up by The Economist Educational Foundation in 2013 and named for him.